AlexaCai/chat-app/README.md

     const db = getFirestore(app);

-**2- Storage space for medias:** The same principle apply for the storage space that needs to be created to stored images and audio file sent by users.
-The storage space is create on *Firebase* website, by going to *Build* > *Storage*.
+**2- Storage space for media:** The same principle applies for the storage space that needs to be created to store image and audio files sent by users.
+The storage space is created on *Firebase* website, by going to *Build* > *Storage*.

-**3- Authentication method:** The same principle apply for the authentication method.
-The authentication method  is create on *Firebase* website, by going to *Build* > *Authentication*.
+**3- Authentication method:** The same principle applies for the authentication method.
+The authentication method  is created on *Firebase* website, by going to *Build* > *Authentication*.
 For Chat app, the anonymous authentication provided by *Firebase* is used.

 ## App dependencies

-Since Chat app is build with React Native and integrate several functionnalities (sharing location, sending audios, storage logics, etc.) the following dependencies needs to be installed for the app to work:
+Since Chat app is built with React Native and integrate several features (sharing location, sending audios, storage logics, etc.) the following dependencies needs to be installed for the app to work:

   - react-navigation/native: ^6.1.7,
  -  react-navigation/native-stack: ^6.9.13,